Combining GPX and HRM files into TCX format

 (You can download it from this direct link, or from the files list at the end of this article).

 Ok, so you hopefully already realise that this is an AWK script.
 AWK is certainly not as well known as a lot of other scripting languages, such as batch files or Bash, but it is very well suited to this task.
-In particularly, the above script would be a lot longer, and a lot more complicated if written in just about any other language (certainly the languages I'm skilled with anyway).
+In particular, the above script would be a lot longer, and a lot more complicated if written in just about any other language (certainly the languages I'm skilled with anyway).

 Usage